Persistent and Zigzag Homology: A Matrix Factorization Viewpoint: Preliminaries

-is the barcode matrix, where $P$ is a permutation that preserves the block structure of $A$.
-Alternatively, we'll say $\Lambda$ is the {\em barcode form} of the quiver companion matrix $A$, or simply the barcode form of the quiver representation.
+is the barcode matrix, where $P$ is a permutation that maintains the block structure of $A$.
+Alternatively, we'll say $\Lambda$ is the {\em barcode form} of the companion matrix $A$, or simply the barcode form of the quiver representation.
 Continuing the previous example, in the case where $P_4$ and $Z_4$ both have barcode matrices $\Lambda \cong I[1,1] \oplus \red{I[1,4]} \oplus [2,3]$, the corresponding matrix representations are

 The information for the indecomposable $I[1,4]$ is colored in \red{red}.
-Note that because the underlying graphs are different the matrices $\Lambda$ are not equal even though the interval decomposition is superficially the same.
-In both quivers, the ranks of the vector spaces are $2,2,2,1$.
-The advantage of the barcode factorization is that $B$ clearly represents a quiver isomorphism due to its block structure.
+Note that because the underlying graphs are different the matrices $\Lambda$ are not equal even though the notation for the interval decomposition is superficially the same.
+In both quiver representations, the ranks of the vector spaces are $2,2,2,1$.
+The advantage of the barcode factorization is that $B$ clearly represents a quiver representation isomorphism due to its block structure.

 Extracting the intervals $I[a,b]$ from a barcode factorization requires tracing the image of maps through the quiver, and the advantage compared to the indecomposable decomposition is that the starting point of an interval is clear.
-We extract the intervals from $\Lambda$ by sweeping through the blocks left-to-right
+We extract the intervals from $\Lambda$ by sweeping through the blocks left-to-right, as seen in \cref{alg:extraction}.

 If we keep track of the indices used in each extension of a bar, we have the information necessary to form the permutation $P$ so that $P \Lambda P^T = T$. \begin{proposition} A companion matrix is in barcode form if and only if its blocks are pivot matrices. \end{proposition} \begin{proof} If all blocks of a companion matrix are pivot matrices, then every iteration of the for-loop in \cref{alg:extraction} will find at most one index that can be used to extend a bar.
 The set of bars found by the algorithm gives the indecomposables, so the matrix is in barcode form.